-However, it’s always a good idea to get outside help to identify exactly where your chatbot challenges lie, and how to tackle them.
-While you can keep some aspects of it in-house, using an external expert agency with experience of creating integrated chatbot/IVR/AI systems will give you better results, a more user-friendly system, and greater overall savings.
+While you can keep some aspects of Chatbot management in-house, using external experts with experience of creating integrated chatbot/IVR/AI systems will give you better results, a more user-friendly system, and greater overall savings.
 So how can a specialist help you overcome your chatbot challenges?
 Here’s a quick breakdown.

 A chatbot needs to have robust security from day one.
 Users have come to expect certain security protocols such as HTTPS and HTTP metadata (Transport Level Authentication) attached to any internet channel that makes use of their personal data.
 Anything less than a secure site and users will flat-out refuse to use your chatbot.

-You need a chatbot that moves past the ‘gimmick’ tag many tech devices suffer from, and actually offers your users something they’ll want to interact with, whether that’s voice activated or text-based.
-It doesn’t necessarily have to be ‘almost human’ – users would rather interact with a chatbot that delivers good quality and relevant responses than one that’s overly friendly.
+You need a chatbot that moves past the ‘gimmick’ tag many tech devices suffer from and actually offers your users something they’ll want to interact with – be it voice-activated or text-based.
+It doesn’t necessarily have to be ‘almost human’ – users would rather interact with a chatbot that delivers high-quality, relevant responses than one that’s overly friendly.

 There are five key elements to getting people to use a bot:

 - It needs to be relatable